Listening with open eyes

 Tsead Bruinja was Poet Laureate in 2019 and 2020.
 In this role, he gave a workshop to three elderly people in Dokkum in which he put their life stories into poetry, resulting in special portraits of the participants.

-In 2020 he developed the project for eleven healthcare institutions in Friesland and supplemented his team with musician Zea (Arnold de Boer), a group of guest poets and me as a photographer.
+In 2020 he developed this project for eleven healthcare institutions in Friesland and supplemented his team with musician Zea (Arnold de Boer), a group of guest poets and me as a photographer.
 It became a beautiful participation project with poetry in a connecting role.
 A project in which the many talents of the residents were highlighted.
 However, due to corona it failed after four sessions.
 Leeuwarden City of Literature took over the project from the Poet Laureate Foundation, so that it could still be completed.

 In 2022, Tsead, Zea, fellow poets and me revived the project and visited the healthcare institutions.
 We spoke extensively with residents and followed the daily rhythm of the nursing home.
 The healthcare staff selected four participants per institution, with whom the artistic team worked on four personal 'portraits'.
 A self-portrait by the residents, framed with poetry by the poets.
 The end result was always presented during a festive program.

 Thanks to Tsead for allowing me to be part of this heart-warmingly beautiful project, to Tsead and Arnold together for making it feel like we were going on a school trip every time we went out, to all the guest poets who stepped into the project so wonderfully uninhibited and always made it work and put their own new spin on it, but above all to the beautiful people we met in the nursing homes, where we arrived on day 1 and with the first cup of coffee and an Oranjekoek and had no idea what exactly was expected of them.
-And just started telling us about their lives, war stories, how hard they worked, the loves they found, children they lost, that doing gymnastics all your life doesn't necessarily make you walk smoothly when you are old, that it's okay if you have doubts about religion, fathers who cheated with a neighbor, the first kiss under the rhododendron, we were allowed to hear it all and I am very grateful for it.
+And just started telling us about their lives, war stories, how hard they worked, the loves they found, children they lost, that doing gymnastics all your life doesn't necessarily make you walk smoothly when you are old, that it's okay if you have doubts about religion, fathers who cheated with a neighbour, the first kiss under the rhododendron, we were allowed to hear it all and I am very grateful for it.

 16 x trust - 16 x ver(t)rouwen